ArneCL/BlogPosts/tomcat7-jpa-eclipselink-sqlite.md

         </persistence-unit>
      </persistence>

 The persistence-unit name will be how we will grab a hold of our persistence entity manager factory.
 The transaction-type say we're using a local database.
 If it said JTA it would mean we'd have support for transactions over multiple datasources (Tomcat doesn't support this out of the box).
 We next tell it about the provider, EclipseLink, in our case.
 Then the class that will be persisted.
-Then we set properties to tell it about our driver, our jdbc url (as defined above), the logging level and how we will generate the database.
+Then we set properties to tell it about our driver, our jdbc url, the logging level and how we will generate the database.

 We could set eclipselink.ddl-generation to 'drop-and-create-tables' if we want to destroy the database everytime.
 In a later tutorial we'll detail how to work with an existing database without automatically doing anything, since the eclipselink.ddl-generation is only really useful during development.